01 Sep Grousing about the Scottish game season

 Game for grouse?

-And if you enjoy cooking for yourself then game offers many challenges and opportunities.
-Ironically, while game shooting may have an exclusive reputation, butchers sell many game meats at great value prices.
-Especially as the season moves into full swing and supply outstrips demand.
+If you enjoy cooking for yourself then game offers many challenges and opportunities.
+Ironically, while game shooting may have an exclusive reputation.Butchers sell many game meats at great value prices.
+Especially as the Scottish game season moves into full swing and supply outstrips demand.

 Image attribution: the above image of a Red Grouse was taken from Wikipedia.